-This program provides training for entry-level nurse aide care.
-Online lecture utilizing the University of Hawai'i's web-based course platform is combined with face-to-face laboratory and clinical experiences.
-This program prepares nurse aides for employment under the supervision of a licensed practical nurse, registered nurse, or physician in nursing homes, assisted living centers, clinics, hospitals, and home settings.
+This program prepares entry-level nurse aides to provide care to the elderly, ill, and disabled.
+The program prepares nurse aides for employment under the supervision of a licensed practical nurse, registered nurse, or physician in skilled nursing, long term, assisted living, clinics, hospitals, and home settings.
+After successful completion, students are eligible to take the State of Hawai'i Nurse Aide certification exam.